FlagOpen/FlagEmbedding/README.md

 1. The similarity score between two dissimilar sentence is higher than 0.5

-The similarity distribution of the current BGE model is not a uniform distribution over the interval \[0-1\].
+The similarity distribution of the current BGE model is about in the interval \[0.6-1\].
-So a similarity score greater than 0.5 does not necessarily indicate that the two sentence are similar.
+So a similarity score greater than 0.5 does not indicate that the two sentence are similar.

-Especially for the similarity between short sentences, the similarity value of the current model will be high.
+For downstream tasks, such as passage retrieval or semantic similarity, **what matters is the relative order of the scores, not the absolute value.**
-**If you need to filter similar sentences based on a similarity threshold, please select an appropriate similarity threshold based on the similarity distribution on your data (such as 0.8, 0.85, or even 0.9)**.
+If you need to filter similar sentences based on a similarity threshold, please select an appropriate similarity threshold based on the similarity distribution on your data (such as 0.8, 0.85, or even 0.9).

 2. When do the query instruction need to be used